-Delta Sensory Gardens have been voted the best place to visit in Carlow by Trip Advisor several years running.
-And described as “An Oasis of Peace and Tranquility”.
+Delta Sensory Gardens have been voted the best place to visit in County Carlow by Trip Advisor for several years running.
+In addition, described as “An Oasis of Peace and Tranquility”.

-Each of the gardens gives visitors a great opportunity to relax and provides sensations for all the senses, you can not only enjoy the view of beautiful, often very rare plants, but also touch, smell, taste …
+What`s more, each of the gardens gives visitors a great opportunity to relax.
+Also provides sensations for all the senses.
+So, you can not only enjoy the view of beautiful, often very rare plants but also touch, smell, taste …

-Delta Sensory Gardens are located at Strawhall Estate, one and a half kilometers from the centre of Carlow town and can be visited from Monday to Friday from 9:00 to 17:00, the cost of the ticket is 6 euro.
+Delta Sensory Gardens are located at Strawhall Estate.
+One and a half kilometers from the center of Carlow Town.
+And can be visited from Monday to Friday from 9:00 to 17:00.
+The cost of the ticket is 6 euros.

 Location of Delta Sensory Gardens: